CaoAssignments/cse12-wi24-pa1-RPS-starter/README.md

 $ java RPS electric ground ice fire water
 Let's play!
 What's your move?
 (Type the move or q to quit) water
-I chose fire.
-You win.
+I chose ground.
+It's a tie.
 Let's play!
 What's your move?
 (Type the move or q to quit) fire
 I chose ice.
 You win.
 Let's play!
 What's your move?
 (Type the move or q to quit) ground
-I chose fire.
+I chose ground.
 It's a tie.
 Let's play!
 What's your move?
 (Type the move or q to quit) electric
-I chose ground.
-I win.
+I chose fire.
+It's a tie.
 Let's play!
 What's your move?
 (Type the move or q to quit) ice
-I chose electric.
+I chose water.
 It's a tie.
 Let's play!
 What's your move?
 (Type the move or q to quit) q
 Thanks for playing!
 Our most recent games were:
+Me: water, You: ice
-Me: fire, You: water
+Me: fire, You: electric
+Me: ground, You: ground
 Me: ice, You: fire
-Me: fire, You: ground
-Me: ground, You: electric
+Me: ground, You: water
-Me: electric, You: ice
 Our overall stats are:
-I won: 20.00%
+I won: 0.00%
-You won: 40.00%
+You won: 20.00%
-We tied: 40.00%
+We tied: 80.00%
 ```

 # Submission Instructions